Luzog78/42-darkly/Spoof/Ressources/Readme.md

 #### Step 1:

-- Goto the albatroz page (at the bottom of the home page, by clicking on the copyright notice)
+- Goto the albatroz page (at the bottom of the home page, by clicking on the copyright notice).

 #### Step 2:

-- View the source code of the page
+- View the source code of the page.

 > You will find 2 interesting comments :
 > ```html